Mental Health on TV

 Let’s start with the obvious: 13 Reasons Why, well-intentioned as it may have been, has received extensive criticism for its portrayals of teen suicide and abuse.

 In their podcast Pop Culture Therapist, clinicians Kristen Diou and Anna Zapata explain what they believe went wrong.
 “There were super graphic…scenes and no hope,” Diou says.
 Viewers were exposed to upsetting, potentially triggering images such as graphic depictions of suicide and sexual assault.
 The show and network offered few resources to audience members who may have struggled with these images.
-While it’s not inherently wrong to expose viewers to upsetting images, the absence of a warning followed by a failure to provide support or hope afterwards, especially when one’s target audience is underage, seemed irresponsible.
+While it’s not inherently wrong to expose viewers to upsetting images, the absence of a warning followed by a failure to provide support or hope afterwards was irresponsible.

-Further, the complete lack of supportive adult figures in the show (even the school counselor fails to help a student after she reports a sexual assault and displays suicidal symptoms) risks sending the dangerous message that seeking aid from parents, teachers, or other adults is not only unrealistic but foolish.
-Yet in reality, we know that social support and connection are major protective factors against suicide, and that seeking help can both change and even save lives.
+Further, the complete lack of supportive adult figures in the show risks sending the message that seeking aid from parents, teachers, or other adults won’t help.
+Yet in reality, we know that social support and connection are major protective factors against suicide.
+Seeking help can both change and even save lives.

 Still others have critiqued the way the show portrays suicide as a method of revenge; for context, the lead character, Hannah, uses her suicide as an opportunity to expose all of those who’ve wronged her.
 “Revenge as a motivation for suicide is not the kind of message that is healthy or productive to send,” Dr. Kelly Posner Gerstenhaber, director of Columbia University’s anti-suicide initiative The Columbia Lighthouse Project, says.